What are my rights as a public-sector worker?

 “Wall-to-wall” organizing, which grew out of organizing in the 1940s, is an attempt to organize every worker in a workplace, regardless of their job.
 Organizers seek to actively empower bargaining units, especially within university and school systems, without exclusion of any staff within the sector.
 It also helps unify a wide array of worker bases and increases bargaining power through higher pay and better benefits.

-This horizontal organizing tactic has also helped to shift cultural assumptions of some positions as being more valuable than others, by connecting janitors and landscapers with graduate teaching assistants and Ph.
+This horizontal organizing tactic has also helped to shift cultural assumptions of some positions as being more valuable than others.
+Organizers connect janitors and landscapers with graduate teaching assistants and Ph.
 D. candidates.
-We see this success in the United Campus Workers (UCW) who refuse to wait around for legislation to catch up with their ideas of a unified university domain.
-UCW identified both a need and an urgency, as shown by their growth of 2,960 members in the first two years of the COVID-19 pandemic.
+The United Campus Workers (UCW) refuse to wait for legislation to enact a unified university domain.
+UCW identified both a need and an urgency.
+They grew by 2,960 members in the first two years of the COVID-19 pandemic.

-This push for recognition, respect, and pay intensifies in periods of crisis, where workers are forced to recognize their own mortality alongside their inherent dignity.
+This push for recognition, respect, and pay intensifies in periods of crisis.
+Meanwhile, bosses force workers to recognize their own mortality alongside their inherent dignity.
 As inflation mounts, wages stagnate, and rents skyrocket, so too does the anger of the masses.
 Anger is amplified with the reality that we are dependent upon our employer, one firing away from abject poverty.
 Luckily, we can transform this anger into fuel for organizing and mobilization of effective resistance.
 Welcome to Red Hot Summer.

 How We Can Still Win

-Even in the face of bureaucratic greed and policy obscurity, where collective bargaining has been stripped under the guise of “right-to-work” states, public-sector workers still have proven tools in our arsenal.
+Bosses and elected officials have stripped collective bargaining under the guise of “right-to-work” states.
+Even in the face of bureaucratic greed and policy obscurity, public-sector workers still have proven tools in our arsenal.
 Workers can conduct petitions, hold teach-ins, and educate co-workers and the public on their rights.
-An example of the efficacy of these tactics is the case of West Virginia’s public school worker strikes in 2018 and 2019 following the Janus decision.
+For example, consider the West Virginia’s public-school worker strikes in 2018 and 2019 following the Janus decision.

-Teachers, bus drivers, janitors, and other workers in West Virginia are represented by unions such as the American Federation of Teachers and the National Education Association but do not have collective bargaining rights.
+Unions such as the American Federation of Teachers and the National Education Association represent teachers, bus drivers, janitors, and other workers in West Virginia, but they do not have collective bargaining rights.
 Despite this, these workers banded together to shut down every public school statewide and flood the state capitol building with protestors.

-Even without the legal backing to do so, their strike engaged community members in the struggle making it impossible to ignore their power.
+Even without the legal backing to do so, their strike engaged community members in the struggle.
+This made it impossible to ignore their power.
 Even though less than 10% of the American workforce is unionized, public opinion of strikes, unions, and collective action is changing

-Red Hot Summer hearkens labor ancestors, gives us a framework to organize, and illuminates the need for unions within all sectors, even the public ones.
+Red Hot Summer hearkens labor ancestors, gives us a framework to organize, and illuminates the need for unions within all sectors, even public.
 If you’re reading this article and wondering about your workplace’s readiness, you are already in an excellent position.

 Start chatting with that new co-worker, eat lunch with many different colleagues, and be the kind of neighbor who cares about the person in the cubicle, bus, or classroom right beside yours.
 Unity is our biggest ally.
-And if you don’t know where to start, Emergency Workplace Organizing Committee and the rest of the working class has your back.
-Your rights have been enshrined by workers of the union’s past, their struggle is our struggle.
-When in doubt, act like a union to become one.
+And if you don’t know where to start, the Emergency Workplace Organizing Committee and the rest of the working class has your back.
+Workers of the union’s past have enshrined your rights.
+Their struggle is our struggle.
+When in doubt, act like a union and become one.

 Talk with an Organizer